Other Common Names: American Lime, Linden and American Whitewood

 - Finishing 5

-PROPERTIES OF Ash
+PROPERTIES OF BASSWOOD

 Basswood machines well and is easy to work with hand tools.
 It is a natural choice for carving and turnery because it cuts easily both with and across the grain.
 Basswood also glues, nails, screws, and accepts stain well.